natha088/MATLAB_CompBio/README.md

 ## neuriteLength
-This script automatically quantifies average neurite length from neuronal organoids with similar performance as ImageJ neurite tracker function.
+This script automatically quantifies average neurite length from neurospheres with similar performance as ImageJ neurite tracker function.
+Instead of having to draw all neurites, this script only requires the user to manually delineate the perimeter of each neurosphere for normalization of total neurite length.

 ![Alt text](images/neurite_length_result.png)